-- made judgements and estimates that were reasonable and prudent; - complied with the Local Authority Code.
+- selected suitable accounting policies and then applied them consistently; - made judgements and estimates that were reasonable and prudent; - complied with the Local Authority Code.

 The Treasurer has also:

 - kept proper accounting records which were up-to-date; - taken reasonable steps for the prevention and detection of fraud and other irregularities.